Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 | [[assets/altdisplay.png]] |
 |:--:|
 | Notice how the section at the bottom (`Sentence`) is different from the tested sentence at the top. |
+- TODO change picture
+- TODO write exactly what the value of `AltDisplay` is (within picture)